The DHL UK Foundation

 1. Demonstrate Geographic Alignment: Show presence in areas where DHL has significant operations, particularly logistics hubs in major UK cities.
 Past partners have been selected in Birmingham, Liverpool, London, Greater Manchester, and the West Midlands.

-1. Build Track Record with Corporate Partners: NPC's research included analyzing charities' track records with other corporate partners.
+1. Build Track Record with Corporate Partners: NPC's research included analysing charities' track records with other corporate partners.
 Demonstrating successful corporate partnerships signals readiness for DHL collaboration.

-1. Engage DHL Employees: If your organization already works in communities where DHL employees live/work, encourage those employees to engage with your cause through Match It! or Transform It!, which could raise your profile with the Foundation.
+1. Engage DHL Employees: If your organisation already works in communities where DHL employees live/work, encourage those employees to engage with your cause through Match It!, which could raise your profile with the Foundation.

-1. Sector Visibility: The Foundation seeks charities recognized as sector leaders.
+1. Sector Visibility: The Foundation seeks charities recognised as sector leaders.
 External recognition, sector awards, and thought leadership in youth employability increases visibility.

 Decision Timeline